rkonstan/siteclearingsimulator/SiteClearingSimulator/SiteClearing.md

 ## Site Clearing Simulator

-_What we know from requirements:_
+_Before a supervisor can work at a construction site, they are to be trained in how to coordinate with a bulldozer operator to clear the site in preparation for building.
+The training consists of interactive sessions with a simulator, which you will write._

+_Application Requirements_
+- Inputs
-- Inputs include the width and height (dimensions) of site area
+  - 1 - The width and length of the site map
-- Inputs include a command from trainee
-- Based on the example inputs, trainee enters one command at a time
-- The bulldozer can only move forward

-_Implementation steps to fulfill requirements:_
+  - 2 - Commands entered by the trainee during the simulation run

+- Outputs
-- Ensure bulldozer is in starting position of 0,0,E when turned on
+  - 1 - The position of the bulldozer
-  - A0
+  - L
-  - " "
+  - A1
-  - A0
+- Commands
-- Ensure bulldozer is in position 2,1,N with command inputs
+  - L: turn the bulldozer to left
+  - R: turn the bulldozer to right
+  - A{number}: this command takes a positive integer parameter and moves the bulldozer forward by {number} blocks

+- For example, with the initial position of the bulldozer at (0, 0, E), given the following commands:
   - A2
   - L
   - A1
-- Ensure bulldozer is in starting position of 0,0,E when command entered is negative number
-  - A-3
-  - L
-  - A-1
-- Ensure bulldozer is in starting position of 0,0,E when command entered is larger than site area
-  - A6
-  - L
-  - A8
-- Ensure bulldozer is in position 4,3,E when commands given
-  - A4
-  - L
-  - A3
+- The result position should be
-  - R
+  - 2,1,N